atariskorpion/as-atom-language-html/README.md

-# as-language-html
+# AtariSkorpion HTML language support in Atom

-AtariSkorpion HTML language support in Atom
+Adds snippets to HTML files in Atom that are not supported in [Atom language-html package](https://atom.io/packages/language-html).